NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 ``--single-window``), with a dialog to choose among them.
 In the last usage scenario, the option ``--use-georef`` will overlay the images correctly if georeference information is present.
-It is possible to switch among these modes once the GUI has been open, from the GUI View menu.
+It is possible to switch among these modes, once the GUI has been open, from the ``View`` menu.

 When the images are shown side-by-side, the GUI can zoom in all images